-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedules of changes in net pension liability (asset) and related ratios and employer contributions on pages 33-36, and schedule of the District's proportionate share of the collective net OPEB liability (asset) of the City of Brentwood OPEB plan and related schedules of employer contributions and investment returns on pages 37-39 be presented to supplement the basic financial statements.
-Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 4-7, schedules of changes in net pension liability (asset) and related ratios and employer contributions on pages 44-47, and schedule of the District's proportionate share of the collective net OPEB liability (asset) of the City of Brentwood OPEB plan and related schedules of employer contributions and investment returns on pages 48-50 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial context.
 We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.